 If you are the one trying to move and you are already divorced, you should not take your children out of the county or state without carefully reviewing your parenting plan first.
 Usually, the other parent's permission is required before one can travel or move out of state with their children.

-If you need legal advice regarding a move away case in San Diego, contact the child custody attorneys at Claery & Green, LLP for a free case evaluation!
+If you need legal advice regarding a move away case in San Diego, contact the child custody attorneys at Claery & Hammond, LLP for a free case evaluation!